 Please allow five (5) business days in order to complete a record request for Medical and Immunization Records.
 Psychiatric records require 7-10 business days.
 The above forms can be mailed, faxed or dropped off at the following location:

 Washington, DC, 20037

-Medical records for students who graduated in May 2013 are currently unavailable for request.
-Immunization records for students who entered the university in 2009 or 2013 are currently unavailable for request.
+Immunization records for students newly entered in Spring 2014 are currently unavailable for request.
 Immunization records are no longer on file for birthdays prior to 1971.

 All students enrolled in the MD program who entered in Fall 2007 to present should request copies of their immunization records from the following location: